Jenn Weber

 2021-2022

 Another set of unusual years as the pandemic persisted and we worked to get the lab up and running at SIUC.
 It didn't take long, however, to have a great group and community in the lab.
-Lots of new faces and new projects this year as students learn everything about our study system and projectsfrom scratch.
+Lots of new faces and new projects this year as students learn everything about our study system and projects from scratch.

 Our very first lab social was very delayed, but was outdoors (of course) and involved the famous Bucky Fuller Dome at SIUC.
-Top row: Kate Tillotson (MS student), Taylor Simmonds (MS Student), Morgan Cribelar Bottom row: Makaila Ballah, Julia Beckner, Sarah Lukavsky, Dr Weber, Maisie Brown (lab manager) Always with safety in mind, we charged ahead and made significant progress on a lot of projects our first two years at SIUC.
+Top row: Kate Tillotson (MS student), Taylor Simmonds (PhD Student), Morgan Cribelar Bottom row: Makaila Ballah, Julia Beckner, Sarah Lukavsky, Dr Weber, Maisie Brown (lab manager) Always with safety in mind, we charged ahead and made significant progress on a lot of projects our first two years at SIUC.
 Bottom: Morgan, Makaila, Sarah, and Kate begin learning different species of Triodanis using a key and vouchered specimens. |

 2020

 This was certainly an unusual year - a pandemic and a big move for Dr. Weber from Southeast Missouri State U to Southern Illinois U!
 But we still managed to have a good time.
 Lots of students graduated and moved on to bigger and better things.
-As you can see we had few lab parties before the pandemic hit, and we're so glad we did!
+As you can see we had a few lab parties before the pandemic hit, and we're so glad we did!

 First up was a Spiderman themed party for long-time lab member Cody Bohnert - he helped with just about every project in the lab during his time at SEMO.
 Top: Emily LaCroix, Amara Covington, Taylor Simmonds (MS student), Morgan Tackett (MNS student), Cody Bohnert, Dr Weber, Shaina Duncan, Hayden Gray, Olivia Lopez, Julian Johnson, Aline Takanashi.
 And to celebrate lots of lab successes, we headed out to local video game pub and let off a little steam!
 Bottom: Cody Bohnert, Dr Weber, Olivia Lopez, Aline Takanashi, Hayden Gray, Shaina Duncan, Taylor Simmonds (MS student: mesmerized by video games), Josh Stokes. |